King Klown Logo

 The kOAinitiative

-A Kristal is designed to be trusted without asking you to trust a platform.
+A Kristal is designed to be verifiable without asking you to trust a platform.

 It is not “true because a website says so.”
-It is verifiable because it carries its origin, its evidence trail, and its publication authority in a form that can be checked—including offline.
+It is useful because it carries the information needed to inspect:

 Provenance answers:

-A Kristal is useful only if it makes those questions cheap to answer.
+A Kristal is useful only if those questions remain cheap to answer.

 When you receive a Kristal, you should be able to verify: